cryptonovae/yae-token-contract/README.md

 will only be able to spend a certain amount given the chosen vesting scheme for this account.
 The conditions are as follows:

- - Each account has only 1 vesting scheme tops
+ - Each account has only 1 vesting scheme max.
  - If no vesting scheme is applied the token is considered a regular ERC-20
  - Vesting is done on a daily basis since contract start, rounded up to 1 YAE
  - Additional tokens added to a vesting address can be spent immediately
  - A transaction to send more tokens as allowed results in a failed transaction
+ - There is a custom non-linear vesting method for the 10 year locked tokens

 We use hardhat to test, compile and deploy this script + sync with etherscan.
 We use Infura to deploy the smart contract, and need a API key for